ganeti/ganeti/man/gnt-instance.rst

 disks and NICs to/from the instance.
 Note that you need to give at least one of the arguments, otherwise the command complains.

-The ``-H``, ``-B`` and ``-O`` options specifies hypervisor, backend and OS parameter options in the form of name=value[,...].
+The ``-H (--hypervisor-parameters)``, ``-B (--backend-parameters)`` and ``-O (--os-parameters)`` options specifies hypervisor, backend and OS parameter options in the form of name=value[,...].
 For details which options can be specified, see the **add** command.

-The ``-t`` option will change the disk template of the instance.
+The ``-t (--disk-template)`` option will change the disk template of the instance.
 Currently only conversions between the plain and drbd disk templates are supported, and the instance must be stopped before attempting the conversion.
 When changing from the plain to the drbd disk template, a new secondary node must be specified via the ``-n`` option.
 The option ``--no-wait-for-sync`` can be used when converting to the ``drbd`` template in order to make the instance available for startup before DRBD has finished resyncing.

 The ``--disk add:size=``*SIZE* option adds a disk to the instance.
 The optional ``vg=``*VG* option specifies LVM volume group other than